stasm/message2/README.md

 assert.equal(iter.next().done, true);
 ```

-I'm still working on the implemntation of `MessageFormat`.
+I'm still working on the implementation of `MessageFormat`.
 Currently, the following parts are missing or require more discussion:

 - [ ] Support local declarations.
 - [ ] Handle errors according to the [spec draft](https://github.com/unicode-org/message-format-wg/blob/main/spec/formatting.md#error-handling).
 - [ ] (Maybe) allow passing native JavaScript types, such as `string`, `number`, and `Date` as message arguments.
 - [ ] Decide on the shape and types of parts yielded by `formatToParts`.
 - [ ] Establish a model for error handling of registry functions.

+## Registry

+The registry contains implementations of formatting and matching functions.
+All functions available in `message2` are registered functions, even `:number` and `:plural`.
+The goal is to ensure that registered functions can be as powerful and expressive as necessary.
+Some modules in the registry also provide custom runtime types.
+For instance, [`registry/number.ts`](registry/number.ts) provides `RuntimeNumber` which formats numbers and matches them by value, and `PluralMatcher` which matches numbers by value and by LDML plural category.

+The only type built into the runtime rather than the registry is the [`RuntimeString`](runtime/RuntimeString.js), which is the runtime representation of `ast.Literal`.

 ## Commands